Babamots' Homeworlds Strategy Guide

 You should always start with green (either as a homestar or starting ship).
 Otherwise, you'll never be able to build a ship and you can't win.
 Sure you could start with red, yellow, and blue and then trade your ship to a green, but you may as well have started with a green ship.

 You should almost certainly start with blue.
-Blue at home makes it easier to get ships in a variety of colors, but you could technically discover a blue system after a couple of moves and get your color variety from there.
+Blue at home makes it easy to get ships in a variety of colors, but you could technically discover a blue star after a couple of moves and get your color variety from there.

 Choosing your homestar sizes